jaytimm/american-political-data-and-r/README.md

   select(congress, State, party_name, layer)
 ```

-> The tile map below demonstrates the evolution of US Senate composition by state and party affiliation over the last thirty congresses.
+> The tile map below illustrates the evolution of US Senate composition by state and party affiliation over the last thirty congresses.
+Indded a shifting landscape.

 ``` r
 dailykos_tile$outer %>%